Where to practise Tàijíjiàn?

 Where to buy fencing gear?

-Specific equipment for Tàijíjiàn fencing does not exist for the moment.
+Except for sparring swords, specific equipment for Tàijíjiàn fencing does not exist for the moment.
 You will need to do with fencing gear designed for Historical European Martial Arts.

 - Fencing masks and gloves can be purchased from Faits d'armes or The Knight Shop.
 Note that The Knight Shop also sells plastic swords for Historical European Martial Arts.
 These are definitely not Chinese swords, but, after some modifications, their single-hand sword should be suitable for free sparring but the plastic blades are slippery and have rounded edges that make it difficult to feel blade contact.